outdoorbits/case-for-little-backup-box/Raspberry_Pi_5/README.md

 If an SSD expansion is to be integrated, only the bottom of the housing needs to be replaced.
 This will be some 10 mm higher than the standard.

 After modifications <a href="https://geekworm.com/products/x1002">Geekworm X1002</a> can be used.
 But it needs to be modified:
-- Field 2280 does not contain any lines.
+- Field 2280 does not contain any wires.
 It needs to be shortened otherwise the board would be longer than the Pi.
 However, this means that SSDs of size 2280 can no longer be used
 - The four mounting threads that are used to attach the Raspberry Pi must be drilled out to 2.5 mm.

 Additional material for attaching the M.2 SSD to the board: \